alexeagleson/nextjs-fullstack-app-template/README.app.md

 I'll stop short of getting into the bureaucracy of it, because of course the reality is never this cut and dry, but hopefully you can see what I'm getting at.
 If at all possible, do it once, do it right, and be consistent.
 Other developers (and your future self) will thank you.

-With that out of the way, I think we're finally ready to begin development on the front-end components!
+With that out of the way, I think we're finally ready to begin development on the front end components!

-## Development (Front-End): Search Component
+## Front End: Search Component

 We will be doing ALL of our component designing and testing in Storybook.